linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 8/Week 8 Bringing International Risks into the Valuation Process.md

 $$
  - What do we use as the risk‐free rate?
-	‒ Ideally, you would use a risk‐free rate that matches the "[[Key Rates O1s Durations and Hedging|duration]]" of the cash  flows from the firm that you are valuing
+	‒ Ideally, you would use a risk‐free rate that matches the "[duration](../../../Financial%20Markets/Fixed%20Income%20Securities%20Tools%20for%20Today's%20Markets/Chapter%205/Key%20Rates%20O1s%20Durations%20and%20Hedging.md)" of the cash  flows from the firm that you are valuing
 	‒ Common to use 10‐year (or longer) U.S. treasuries as proxy
- - Long‐term government bonds are not risk free in all countries ‒ Could use U.S. treasuries, but they reflect [[War Economies and Hyperinflation|inflation]] [[FORWARD RATES AND TERM STRUCTURE|expectations]] for U.S.
+ - Long‐term government bonds are not risk free in all countries ‒ Could use U.S. treasuries, but they reflect [inflation](../../../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) [expectations](../../../Fixed%20Income%20Asset%20Pricing/Fixed%20Income%20Lecture%20Notes/FORWARD%20RATES%20AND%20TERM%20STRUCTURE.md) for U.S.
-		- Need to adjust for differences in [[War Economies and Hyperinflation|inflation]] rates across currencies ‒ Again, remember to use same [[Forwards and Futures Notes|currency]] for cash flows and cost of capital
+		- Need to adjust for differences in [inflation](../../../International%20Finance/Bridgewater/Principles%20For%20Navigating%20Big%20Debt%20Cycles/Part%20II%20Detailed%20Case%20Studies/German%20Debt%20Crisis%20andHyperinflation%20(1918–1924)/War%20Economies%20and%20Hyperinflation.md) rates across currencies
+	‒ Again, remember to use same [currency](../../../Financial%20Instruments/Lecture%20Notes-%20Financial%20Instruments/Teaching%20Note%201-%20Forward%20Rates%20Agreement/Forwards%20and%20Futures%20Notes.md) for cash flows and cost of capital

 ## COST OF EQUITY CAPITAL USING THE CAPM: EQUITY PREMIUM$$